 Performance metrics for Radiation Assurance

-HRA-managed studies are currently progressing through Radiation Assurance in 27 calendar days.
+HRA-managed studies are currently progressing through Radiation Assurance in an average of 26 calendar days.
 This time is measured from the point of submission by the study sponsor, to completed review and issuing of Radiation Assurance.
 This data excludes queries.

 Consistency review times for HRA-managed studies:

 Figure 1 shows the average HRA consistency review times for HRA-managed Radiation Assurance submissions from October to December 2020.